 Many people received CERB without fully understanding the criteria for qualifying and whether they were met.
 Furthermore, due to the speed at which the program was rolled out, the government was not verifying eligibility before money was distributed.
 As a result, many people who did not qualify received the benefit.

 The income eligibility requirement for CERB was a minimum of $5,000 (before taxes) during 2019 or the 12 months before applying.
 The sources that could be used were employment income, self-employment income, and provincial benefit payments related to maternity or parental leave.

 Confusion for self-employed

 Beginning in late 2020, the Canada Revenue Agency (CRA) sent CERB repayment letters to approximately 441,000 people whose 2019 income they were unable to verify.

 For many self-employed Canadians, the letter from the CRA was the first time they were made aware that CERB eligibility was based on “net” self-employment income, meaning after expenses, and not “gross” income.
 Many have said that this wasn’t properly clarified in legislation, on government web pages or by CRA employees.

 Luckily, after receiving much criticism, the federal government announced that self-employed individuals who applied for CERB and would have qualified based on their gross income will not be required to repay the benefit, provided they also met all other eligibility requirements.

-How to Repay the CRA
+How to Repay CERB overpayments

-The CRA has great powers to make you pay back any owed income tax.
+The CRA has great powers to make you pay back any owed money.
 They can seize your bank account, garnish your wages and may even register a lien on your home.
-Therefore, it’s extremely important to start saving now so that you’ve able to pay your bill come 2022.
+They can also offset existing debt by withholding other government money you receive, such as GST credits or income tax refunds.